Nkethaeus/Kaffee-Analyzer/README.md

 ## Usage

-To utilize Kaffee Analyzer, simply create a text file and input your Kaffee source code then move said text file to the `tests` folder.
+To use the Analyzer, simply create a text file and input your Kaffee source code then move said text file to the `tests` folder.
 The analyzer will then proceed to perform lexical, syntax, and semantic analysis.

+The syntax of Kaffee is inspired by C++ but has been simplified for ease of use.
+Check `tests` folder to see examples.

-## The Team
+## Group Members

 - Jerome Saulo
 - Geronimo Dayos III